Specialkbyte/TCD-CS4032/lab2/README.md

 ### Connection Queue
 The connection queue is implemented using Python's `Queue` package, which provides a thread-safe queue implementation.

+### Issues
+The client cannot send more than `8096` number of bytes in it's original message.
+We have no protocol for handling messages longer than that.
+Easier to leave this as an open question at this stage as there are essentially no other protocol specifications other than `HELO` and `KILL_SERVICE`.

 ## Development
 To run the code in development mode may require some of the packages in the `dev-requirements.txt` file.
 To install them run the following `pip` command: